Git-BritHub/Lucratively-Electronic/README.md

 1. Input `npm run seed` in the repo's main terminal to run the schema.
 2. Next, input `npm run seed data` so that data can be added.
 3. Lastly, input `npm run start` in your terminal to launch the app.
+4. If you would like to test your routes at any point, open Insomnia and feel free to follow my walkthrough in the Test section of this README.
 <br />

 ![alt text](assets/images/screenshot.png)

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)